Introduction

 The Pennsylvania Department of Health has contracted with Credentia, a nationally recognized leading provider of assessment services to regulatory agencies and national associations, to develop, score, and report the results of the competency examination for the Pennsylvania Nurse Aide Registry.
 Credentia also processes applications, schedules examinations, and administers the examinations.

-National Nurse AIDE Assessment Program (NNAAP®)
+National Nurse Aide Assessment Program (NNAAP®)